Why Accessibility Matters in Web Development

 1. It is the right thing to do.

 Providing accessible websites is part of respecting human rights and dignity.
 It also promotes diversity and inclusion in the digital world.
 Everyone should be able to use any website.
 Just because someone has a disability doesn't mean they should be excluded.
-Yeah, they might not get the same experience, but if you can make it as close to that as possible, then it should be done.
-The basics should be the minimum.
+They may not always get an identical experience, but getting as close to that as possible should be the goal.
+The basics are the minimum standard.

 2. It is the law in some places.